Recruitment Centers: 18

 Does it have dialysis patients: No

-Access to samples for Oral Insulin for Prevention of Diabetes in Relatives at Risk for Type 1 Diabetes Mellitus (TN07 Oral Insulin) is currently only available via collaboration.
+Access to biospecimens for Oral Insulin for Prevention of Diabetes in Relatives at Risk for Type 1 Diabetes Mellitus (TN07) is currently only available via collaboration.
 Please contact the parent study to ask about ancillary study opportunities.

 Type 1 diabetes (T1D) is an autoimmune disease.
 This means that the immune system (the part of the body which helps fight infections) mistakenly attacks and destroys the cells that produce insulin (islet cells found in the pancreas).
 As these cells are destroyed, the body's ability to produce insulin decreases.
 There is evidence suggesting that repeated oral administration of an autoantigen (the same protein that the immune system is reacting to) may introduce a protective immunity and cause the immune system to stop its attack.
-An earlier, large scale study was done to see if oral insulin could delay or prevent the development of Type 1 diabetes in relatives at risk for developing Type 1 diabetes.
-The overall results showed that for the entire study population, oral insulin did not delay or prevent Type 1 diabetes.
+An earlier, large scale study was done to see if oral insulin could delay or prevent the development of T1D in relatives at risk for developing T1D.
+The overall results showed that for the entire study population, oral insulin did not delay or prevent T1D.

 However, an analysis that was done after the conclusion of the trial suggested a potential beneficial effect in a subgroup of participants.
-The participants who seemed to benefit from oral insulin had higher levels of insulin autoantibodies which are directed against insulin itself ( called mIAA).
-Eligible participants will be randomized to receive either oral insulin (7.5 mg of recombinant human insulin crystals) or placebo daily.
+The participants who seemed to benefit from oral insulin had higher levels of insulin autoantibodies which were directed against insulin itself (called mIAA).
+Eligible participants were randomized to receive either oral insulin (7.5 mg of recombinant human insulin crystals) or placebo daily.

-Assess the efficacy of oral insulin in the prevention or delay of the development of Type 1 diabetes mellitus in subjects with mIAA and other autoantibodies and a proband with Type 1 diabetes.
+To assess the efficacy of oral insulin in the prevention or delay of the development of type 1 diabetes mellitus in subjects with mIAA and other autoantibodies and a proband with type 1 diabetes.

-Among autoantibody-positive relatives of patients with type 1 diabetes, oral insulin at a dose of 7.5mg/d, compared with placebo, did not delay or prevent the development of type 1 diabetes over 2.7 years.
-These findings do not support oral insulin as used in this study for diabetes prevention.
+Among autoantibody-positive relatives of patients with type 1 diabetes, oral insulin at a dose of 7.5 mg/d compared with placebo, did not delay or prevent the development of type 1 diabetes over 2.7 years.
+These findings did not support oral insulin as used in this study for diabetes prevention.